Skip to main content

 Overstimulation

 Oftentimes, a fight escalates from a simple, regular play fight that’s gone too far.
-Dogs who are still getting to know each other may not know how to communicate well, making cues during playtime difficult to discern.
+Dogs that are still getting to know each other may not know how to communicate well, making cues during playtime difficult to discern.
 Whether arousal or misunderstanding leads to conflict, these fights may be more preventable than others, since you can see that your dogs are getting snappish before things erupt into a full-on scrap.

 two german shepards lunge and bite at one another in the snow

 If you can tell when your dogs are starting to behave aggressively, like when they’re overstimulated, you can and should separate them before it becomes a fight at all.
 Using baby gates to keep your dogs in different areas of the house is an easy way to keep them safe without excluding either from the home.
-Hopefully, in these cases, you won’t have to do much more than separate them and give them time to cool down, but sometimes bringing in a canine behavior expert is the smartest move for long-term peace.
+Hopefully, in these cases, you won’t have to do much more than separate them and give them time to cool down, but sometimes, bringing in a canine behavior expert is the smartest move for long-term peace.

 If a fight has already broken out, you may have to resist some of your natural human instincts if you want to avoid being injured by their canine ones.
 Yelling at your pups may seem like it would shock them out of it, but if anything, it will amplify the arousal and excitement of the situation.
-Also, and perhaps most importantly, do not use your hands or body to try to stop a dogfight!
+Also, and perhaps most importantly, do not use your hands or body to try to stop a dogfight.
 Even your beloved fur babies can give a nasty bite to someone they love — when instincts take over, they may not even know whom they are biting.

 Fighting pups can be worrying, especially when they’re both your beloved fur babies.
-Understanding why your dogs are in conflict is the most helpful thing you can achieve, though in the moment, temporary solutions will at least restore peace.
+Understanding why your dogs are in conflict is the most helpful thing you can achieve, though, at the moment, temporary solutions will at least restore peace.
 Just remember to keep all two-legged folks safe as well.
-Your dogs may need your help after the fight, but you won’t be able to if you’re injured, too!
+Your dogs may need your help after the fight, but you won’t be able to if you’re injured, too.
 If this sounds scary, know that you are not the first dog owner to be in this situation — and that there are tons of resources to make this uncertain time a little easier.
 When in doubt, seek a canine behavior expert’s advice.
 You got this, pet parents!

 Gabrielle LaFrank